BTNeandertha1/BTDiablo/README.md

 - Removed Light Radius all Unique and Set items (exception Hellfire Torch)
 - Removed Indestructible From all Unique and Set items (exceptions Shadow Killer, Ethereal Edge and Ghost Flame)
 - Removed Stamina from all Unique and Set items
+- Brick (earn 1 each time you destroy an item for corruptions)
+- Flask of Etheric Light (Created by cubing 100 Standard of Heros) **WARNING DO NOT TRY RECIPE IF ITEM IS ZODDED**
+- Turn ANY Item Ethereal including sets and Corruptions! (does not work on BOWS)
+- The Divine Standard (Created by cubing 100 Bricks) Infinite Corruption Item

 ## Uniques
 - Cranium Basher